joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 comments: true
 ---

-During my Physics PhD program, I really never understood the purpose of SQL and similar [relational database management systems (RDBMs)](http://en.wikipedia.org/wiki/Relational_database_management_system).
+During my Physics PhD program, I never understood the purpose of SQL and similar [relational database management systems (RDBMs)](http://en.wikipedia.org/wiki/Relational_database_management_system).
 And so as I prepared to transition to a career as a data scientist, I was